Abandoned & Little-Known Airfields

 A circa 1960s photo of a NY Airways Boeing Vertol 107-II helicopter over the Pan Am Heliport, with the Chrysler Building in the background (courtesy of Jonathan Westerling).

-An udnated photo from a 1967 American Express advertisement showing a NY Airways Boeing Vertol 107-II helicopter at the Pan Am Heliport, with the Empire State Building in the background (courtesy of Kevin Walsh).
+An undated photo from a 1967 American Express advertisement showing a NY Airways Boeing Vertol 107-II helicopter at the Pan Am Heliport, with the Empire State Building in the background (courtesy of Kevin Walsh).

 A British newsreel (courtesy of Jonathan Westerling) stated that there were 17 trip flights each day to & from JFK & that the first paid passenger flight included NY Cardinal Francis Spellman.